 Skydiving is an awesome experience.
 There’s nothing like it!
 It’s not the cheapest thing you’ll ever do, but it’s totally worth it – believe us!
 Here, we’ll explain skydiving costs, and why you shouldn’t just book the lowest priced skydive you can find.

 The price of a tandem skydive at Skydive Paraclete XP is $209 for the first jump and $150 for a second which is fairly typical for skydiving in North Carolina.
-We also offer a buddy deal, which is $618 for 2 jumps, both with camera.

 The price of your skydive with us includes:

 This isn’t all you’re paying.
 You know that parachute you’re relying on to save your life?
 Those cost around several thousand dollars to buy.
 Then, there’s the container they sit in.
 That’s another few thousand.
 And we don’t just jump with one parachute, so there’s another few thousand to boot!

 Plus, there’s all the safety equipment beyond the parachute and container.
 We jump with a device called an AAD, or automatic activation device.
 This operates on a pressure sensor which automatically deploys our parachutes for us if we’re still in freefall by a certain height and have for some reason been unable to deploy our own.

 Then there’s all of the training your instructor has completed to be able to jump with you.
 As a USPA (United States Parachute Association – the governing body for the sport of skydiving in the US) member skydiving center, we employ USPA qualified instructors.
 This means all of our instructors have completed a specified number of jumps and then a further course of training jumps plus examination in order to become qualified.

 Finally, there’s the aircraft.
 Our aircraft fleet includes an Otter, a Pac750, a Caravan and a CASA212.
 All of these are high-quality skydiving airplanes which are regularly maintained and which require fuel to fly us to altitude.